meynalcantara/meynalcantara/README.md

 For almost 10 years, I ran kitchens in hotels, restaurants, and airline catering across Berlin and Munich.
 My job was precision under pressure: tracking inventory, controlling costs, cutting waste.
 It turns out I was doing data analysis all along — just with a chef's knife instead of a keyboard.

-Now I'm swapping the knife for SQL and making the career official: **Junior Data Analyst in the making**.
+Now I'm swapping the knife for SQL and making the career official: **Data Analyst in the making**.
 ---

 ##  What I Work On